obriencole11/animSketch/README.md

 ## Installation

-1. Download a .zip of the project and extract the 'h4h_animSketch' folder to you maya scripts directory
+1. Download a .zip of the project and extract the 'animSketch' folder to you maya scripts directory
 2. Open the python script editor and run this:

 ```
-from h4h_animSketch import h4h_animSketch_maya
+from animSketch import animSketch_maya
-h4h_animSketch_maya.load()
+animSketch_maya.load()
 ```

 ## License